-Whether your campaign is looking to use political campaign SMS marketing software or looking for information to differentiate your political campaign texting efforts from your competitors, keep reading.
+Whether your campaign is looking to use political campaign SMS marketing software to win elections, or looking for fresh ideas to differentiate your political campaign texting efforts from your competitors, keep reading.

 How SMS Messaging Can Accelerate Your Political Campaigns